Church Conversion Properties for Sale

 4 baths

-Iona Rd and Thompson Line SELF CONTAINED UNIT, MULTI GENERATIONAL LIVING OPPORTUNITY, INCOME POTENTIAL, STUNNING CONVERSION -- Welcome to this extraordinary fully renovated church conversion, where historic charm meets modern elegance.
-Whether you are looking for a multi-generational living
+Iona Rd and Thompson Line SELF CONTAINED UNIT, MULTI GENERATIONAL LIVING OPPORTUNITY, STUNNING CONVERSION -- Welcome to this extraordinary fully renovated church conversion, where historic charm meets modern elegance.
+Whether you are looking for a multi-generational living solution, a potential

 House for sale: 3945 COUNTY ROAD 26 ROAD, Elizabethtown-Kitley